VTT creates readiness for cyber threats

 A breach of cyber security can cause damage worth millions of euros in terms of lost production alone.
 On top of that, damaged equipment, environmental contamination and personal injuries could occur.
 At worst, the issue could affect the society as a whole.

-“In the case of every company, the cyber security of the tested systems was developed even further and in a better direction,” says principal scientist, Pasi Ahonen from VTT.
+“In the case of every company, the cyber security of the tested systems was developed even further and in a better direction,” says principal scientist, Pasi Ahonen from VTT, in a release.
 “Hopefully, the companies have also learned how to identify information security vulnerabilities or gaps in their systems.”

 The National Emergency Supply Agency is the main customer of the overall project.